zach 2025

 Canada

 Professor Richer teaches sociolegal studies in the Criminology, Law & Society program at UTM.
 Within this field, his courses focus on how law acts as a formal and institutional mechanism to clarify and stabilize relationships, codify and signal appropriate conduct in social settings, and promote moral commitments among citizens and residents.
-He also examines how this legal context shapes the efforts of social movements and civic organizations.
+He also examines how this legal context shapes the efforts of social movements and civic organizations to enact social change.

 Education